SPEAK WITH A TEAM MEMBER (770) 920-6030

 • What happens to property and financial assets when a person dies?

-If you are in this situation, this article will guide you.
+If you are in such a situation, this article will guide you.
 We will walk you through the critical steps and provide insights into what you can expect during the probate process.

 Whether you’re an only child or one of several siblings, our goal is to make the probate process as straightforward as possible.